 The levy process is rooted in state law and treated as a legal action against property and personal assets.
 Once a notice is received, the account balance may be frozen, and the funds will be levied until the amount owed is paid in full or an arrangement is made with the state.
 Because exemptions are limited under Kansas law, taxpayers cannot assume their income or property will be protected as in other debt collection cases.

 Understanding how the levy process works is the best way to avoid unnecessary hardship.
 This guide explains each step, the role of state agencies, and the options available to request relief or negotiate payments.
-Whether the issue involves a lien, questions about bankruptcy, or a need to get levied funds released, the following information will help taxpayers understand their rights, what may happen within days of receiving a notice, and the steps they can take to resolve tax issues in 2025.
+Whether the issue involves a lien, questions about bankruptcy, or a need to get levied funds released, the following information will help taxpayers understand their rights, what may happen after receiving a notice, and the steps they can take to resolve tax issues in 2025.

 The authority for a Kansas bank levy comes from Kansas Statute 79-3617.
 This law gives the Kansas Department of Revenue (KDOR) the legal right to issue a tax warrant and seize property when taxes are unpaid.
 Under this statute, the state may levy personal property such as bank accounts, wages, or other financial assets without going to court.